pseudogames/pseudogames-site/static/release/defendetupi/defendetupi.md

 Defende Tupi!
 =============

-The native brazilian indigenous people the Tupi are defending themselves in all the ways they can manage, against the reckless advances of the portuguese conquerors.
+The native brazilian indigenous people, the Tupi, are defending themselves, in all the ways they can manage, against the reckless advances of the portuguese conquerors.

 * date: 2016-11-15